Edwin John Beer: Geology

 By 1899, aged 20, Edwin Beer was already an established geologist as well as an industrial chemist.
-In 1908 he took a post in Bombay analysing manganese ores and assaying gold.
-For a while he was unemployed.
+In 1908, he took a post in Bombay analysing manganese ores and assaying gold.
+For a while, he was unemployed.
 "Nothing", he said, "was supposed to be more demeaning in the days of the British Raj than for a white man to be employed in India".
-The following year, on the way to a new job as prospector in India, he was suspected of being a French spy, and arrested.
+The following year, on the way to a new job as a prospector in India, he was suspected of being a French spy and arrested.

 During the First World War, and harassed by further arrests, he continued prospecting in India for fresh sources of industrial minerals (particularly tungsten) vital for Britain's war effort since the Germans had cornered essential supplies almost everywhere else.
-He also filled in the last blank space of the geological map of India for which he was awarded the Silver Medal of the Mining & Geological Institute of India in 1918.
+He also filled in the last blank space of the geological map of India, for which he was awarded the Silver Medal of the Mining & Geological Institute of India in 1918.

 Beer located 13 vast deposits of limestone suitable for making cement, which became a profitable export for India.
-In 1924 he visited Tasmania, New Zealand and the Cook Islands.
+In 1924, he visited Tasmania, New Zealand and the Cook Islands.

 In 1926, after spending some months with a mineral dealer in California, he returned to Devon for a "look around", and settled there, marrying Phoebe Hill in 1934.
 He took an interest in the Torquay Natural History Society, taking over the Geological section in 1928.
-Edwin Beer was elected President of the TNHS for two years in 1949, and in 1965 became Senior Fellow of the Royal Geological Society of London.
+Edwin Beer was elected President of the TNHS for two years in 1949, and in 1965, became Senior Fellow of the Royal Geological Society of London.

 A reminder of the extraordinary span of Beer's geological career is the story of the specimen from a Devonshire cave that he sent to London for identification, and which evoked a response more than 70 years later that he had indeed identified it correctly as palygorskite.

 Beer's considerable collection of rocks and minerals went to the Geology Department of the University of Leicester.